 A couple of days ago, I went to a local store to buy a floor runner for a hallway.
-After looking for a while, I finally decided on one and proceeded to bargain the price –a common practice here in Singapore before you agree on a price.
+After looking for a while, I finally decided on one and proceeded to bargain the price –a common practice here in Singapore.
 After much arguing, I actually decided not to buy the rug.
 It wasn't anything special and the price was indeed inflated.
 When the salesman perceived I was backing away, he proceeded to use the old flattery tactic, but having grown up in Latin America I was immune to it.

 - A double twin needle (Optional)